-To complain of the enormities of power, to expostulate with overgrown oppressors, hath in all ages been denominated sedition and faction; and ic turn upon tyrants, treason and rebellion.
-But tyrants are rebels against the first laws of Heaven and society; to oppose their ravages is an instinct of nature-the inspiration of God in the heart of man.
-In the noble resistance which mankind make to exorbitant ambition and power, they always feel that divine afflatus, which, paramount to every thing human, causes

-This piece is extracted from "Observations on the Boston Port Bill," first published in 1774, and recently reprinted in connexion with the Life of Mr. Quincy, by his son.-En. them to consider the Lord of Hosts as their leader, and his angels as fellow-soldiers.
+To complain of the enormities of power, to expostulate with overgrown oppressors, hath in all ages been denominated sedition and faction; and to turn upon tyrants, treason and rebellion.
+But tyrants are rebels against the first laws of Heaven and society; to oppose their ravages is an instinct of nature-the inspiration of God in the heart of In the noble resistance which mankind make to exorbitant ambition and power, they always feel that divine afflatus, which, paramount to every thing human, causes them to consider the Lord of Hosts as their leader, and his angels as fellow-soldiers.
 Trumpets are to them joyful sounds, and the ensigns of war the banners of God.
-Their wounds are bound up in the oil of a good cause; sudden death is to them present martyrdom, and funeral obsequies resurrections to eternal honour and glory,--their widows and babes being received into the arms of a compassionate God, and their names enrolled among David's worthies :---greatest losses are to them greatest gains; for they leave the troubles of their warfare to lie down on beds of etermal rest and felicity.
+Their wounds are bound up in the oil of a good cause; sudden death is to them present martyrdom, and funeral obsequies resurrections to eternal honour and glory,-their widows and babes being received into the arms of a compassionate God, and their names enrolled among David's worthies:-greatest losses are to them greatest gains; for they leav; the troubles of their warfare to lie down on beds of eternal rest and felicity.